pixelatedseraph/LinXel/README.md

 - Create and manipulate matrices and vectors
 - Perform operations like addition, subtraction, multiplication, and inversion
 - Calculate determinants and other fundamental linear algebra routines
-- Optional OpenGL visualization of matrix operations
+- OpenGL visualization of matrix operations
 - Easy-to-use CLI interface with argument parsing via Argtable

 ## Tech Stack